Mafia: The Morello Gang

 Giuseppe Morello started a real estate company in 1902, ‘The Ignatz Florio Co-Operative Association Among Corleonesi’, the company was involved in the construction and selling of properties in New York.
 The names listed on the incorporation as directors were Antonio Milone — a man who would later be involved with their counterfeiting schemes; Marco Macaluso, father of 1960s Lucchese Family “consigliere” (advisor) Mariano Macaluso; and Frank Badalato, who would later own the hay and grain store located next to infamous East 108th Street property known as the “Murder Stables”.25

-Primarily a banking and real estate company, the company bought and sold multiple properties in New York before beginning construction of its own tenements in the Bronx.
+Primarily a banking and real estate company, it traded New York real estate and constructed its own tenements in the Bronx.
 Shares in the company were sold to southern Italians with the expectation of dividends, but the company ran into serious financial problems around the time of the 1907 Bankers’ Panic.
-Anxious investors threatened to kill Morello, contractors and lenders started legal action against the business.
-To pay off his debts, Morello, along with Lupo, started a counterfeiting plant in Highland, New York.
+Anxious investors threatened to kill Morello while contractors and lenders started legal action against the business.
+Morello and Lupo started a counterfeiting plant in Highland to help pay off the debt.
 The plan would eventually land them both in prison.26

 At around the same time as the The Morello Gang’s construction troubles, Lupo began a huge fraud scheme using his wholesale network.
 He built an impressive chain of wholesale grocery stores during his time in New York.
 William Flynn, chief of the Secret Service in 1914, described how Lupo used his network of businesses:27